Blog>Expert Advice>Broken window emergency repair tips

 See the tradespeople we've checked and recommend for your job

 It’s important to properly board up your window to prevent rain from entering your home and causing damp.
 This also deters burglars from breaking in.
-It’s vital you do a thorough job to protect your home and family.
+You must do a thorough job to protect your home and family.

 Tools and materials